michaelhaaf/2W6-W23/content/lectures/week-11/index.md

 ![In his *Science of Logic (1816)*, Hegel explains the relationship between parent and child objects in `HTML` user interfaces.
 Note that the article is completely readable anywhere between 2000px and 300px (most device widths), but for wider displays, the text starts to become too long.][responsive-html-eg]

-[responsive-html-eg]: ../assets/videos/wk11/responsive-html-eg.webm "When webpages written without layout CSS are subject to different devices widths, HTML automatically adjusts the size of all elements to fit the screen."
+[responsive-html-eg]: responsive-html-eg.webm "When webpages written without layout CSS are subject to different devices widths, HTML automatically adjusts the size of all elements to fit the screen."

 The default responsive behavior of HTML is a great starting point for any website: all elements only take up the inherent height of their actual content, and their widths adjust automatically to viewport widths.